MSE250/Plotting-Guidebook-for-MSE-250/README.md

 compressed package into the same folder.

 3. Open `[file name].ipynb` and start running the program from the first block of code (starting from the middle may cause errors).
 The shortcut for running is: `shift + enter (macOS)`.

+## If you encounter any problems:
+1. Make sure you have read the tutorial.

+2. Ask ChatGPT (ChatGPT is a software expert available 24/7 for your assistance).

+3. Use Google to search for your issue; many others may have encountered the same problem.

+4. Discuss with others and don't hesitate to experiment (your computer won't explode, probably).

+5. Try using other software for data processing, such as Matlab or OriginLab.